SMurphyDev/Kafka-Integration-Test-Demo/README.md

 The `KafkaMessageListnerContainer` is the piece which actually listens on the topic we are testing.
 On it's own though its not very useful.
 I only configure it here, in the `GenericTestConsumer` I've built the additional machinery which makes this valuable.

-Like the `GenericTestProducerFactory` it gives me options for configuring the consumer.
+Like the `GenericTestProducerFactory`, it gives me options for configuring the consumer.

 ### The GenericTestConsumer

 The `GenericTestConsumer` takes `KafkaMessageListnerContainer` passed in from the `GenericTestConsumerFactory` and adds some extra goodies which will let us read topics from our test.
 In the constructor I set up a `BlockingQueue` which I use to hold messages recieved by the listener.
 A `BlockingQueue` is a much better choice than a standard `List` type here becuase the head of the queue may be empty when I initially try to read it, because our data must make a round trip through two kafka topics and my application.
 With this type I can block until the expected record is present.

 In the `start()` method I set up a lister callback on `KafkaMessageListnerContainer` which will populate the `BlockingQueue` as the listener recieves records from kafka.
-Then I wait until all partions on the topic are assigned to my listner.
+Then I wait until all partitions on the topic are assigned to my listner.

 Finally `getNextRecord()` polls the queue for the records recieved, waiting up to 10 seconds before failing with an exception.